starovoid/graphalgs/README.md

 ```

-If you have any comments or suggestions, or you suddenly found an error, please write to prototyperailgun@gmail.com or start  a new issue or pool request.
+If you have any comments or suggestions, or you suddenly found an error, please start a new issue or pool request.